ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Mailbox Auditing | Configured | An event log auditing process, and supporting event log auditing procedures, is developed and implemented covering the scope and schedule of audits, what constitutes a violation of security policy, and actions to be taken when violations are detected, including reporting requirements.
-Centralised Logging Facility | Not Configured | Agencies should consider their operational and security requirements around the use of a SIEM separately to the implementation of the Blueprint. <br>This design will implement Microsoft Defender for Office 365 and Microsoft Defender which audit most Office and Defender logs for up to two years.
+Centralised Logging Facility | Not Configured | Agencies should consider their operational and security requirements around the use of a SIEM separately to the implementation of the blueprint. <br>This design will implement Microsoft Defender for Office 365 and Microsoft Defender which audit most Office and Defender logs for up to two years.
 These technologies send alert emails to Global Administrators and selected Office 365 administrators.

 Mailbox Auditing configuration applicable to all agencies and implementation types.